PromptSail/prompt_sail/docs/_docs/01-quick-start-guide.md

 ### Check that the Docker containers are running

+🖥️ **User Interface (UI)**

+The UI should be up and running at [http://localhost:80/](http://localhost:80/).
+- Default login credentials: `admin`:`password`
+- Default organization name: `Default`
-The UI should be running at [http://localhost:80/](http://localhost:80/) with default username and password `admin`:`password`.
-Default organization name will be `Default`.
-You can edit it in database using mongo-express.
+- 🛠️ You can edit the organization name in the database using mongo-express.

+🔧 **Backend Service (API)**

-The backend should be running at [http://localhost:8000/](http://localhost:8000/)
+The backend services should be operational at [http://localhost:8000/](http://localhost:8000/).

-The mongo-express should be running at [http://localhost:8081/](http://localhost:8081/) with default username and password `admin`:`pass`
+- Swagger UI can be accessed at [http://localhost:8000/docs/](http://localhost:8000/docs/).

+🗄️ **MongoDB**

-The mongo should be running at [http://localhost:27017/](http://localhost:27017/) with default username and password `root`:`password`
+The MongoDB database should be running at [http://localhost:27017/](http://localhost:27017/).
+- Default login credentials: `root`:`password`
+- Default database name: `prompt_sail`
+- Default folder for storing data will be located in the root directory of the project in the `data/mongo` folder.

+📊 **Mongo-Express**

+Mongo-Express acts as a web-based MongoDB admin interface.
+It should be accessible at [http://localhost:8081/](http://localhost:8081/).
+- Default login credentials: `admin`:`pass`
+- It is not necessary to use Mongo-Express to run Prompt Sail, but it can be helpful for debugging and monitoring the database.

-All of the above are set in the [docker-compose.yml](https://github.com/PromptSail/prompt_sail/blob/main/docker-compose.yml) file and can be changed there.
+**All the settings** can be changed in the appropriate `dokcer-compose` files:

+* for pulled images in [docker-compose.yml](https://github.com/PromptSail/prompt_sail/blob/main/docker-compose.yml)
+* for build images in [docker-compose-build.yml](https://github.com/PromptSail/prompt_sail/blob/main/docker-compose-build.yml)

 ## Create your first project and add at least one AI provider

-In the UI, go to your [Organization's dasboard](https://promptsail.github.io/prompt_sail/docs/organization-dashboard/).
-Using the [Add new project](https://promptsail.github.io/prompt_sail/docs/how-to-setup-llm-proxy-project/) form, create your first project and add at least one AI provider.
+In the UI, go to your [Organization's dasboard](/docs/organization-dashboard/).
+Using the [Add new project](/docs/how-to-setup-llm-proxy-project/) form, create your first project and add at least one AI provider.

 ## Make your first API call